lingMori/lingMori/README.md

 - :star: I received my B.S. in Cyber Science and Technology from [Beihang University](https://www.buaa.edu.cn/) in 2023.

-- :thinking: I’m broadly interested in the intersection of machine learning, and blockchain.
+- :thinking: I’m broadly interested in the intersection of machine learning, Web3, and blockchain.

   - Efficient and affordable machine learning systems

-  - Accelerating machine learning training and inference on heterogeneous hardware
+  - Web3 Blockchain Infrastructure for Video, Media & Entertainment

+  -  hybrid configuration that combines cloud-based infrastructures and the power of decentralized edge node network

 - :seedling: Looking for internships that end in May 2024.